opencomputeproject/onie/docs/developers/index.rst

 ====================  =======
 Directory             Purpose
 ====================  =======
-build/images          The final binary images are placed here. build-config          Builds are launched from this directory.
-The main Makefile is here. build-config/conf     Contains configuration common to all platforms. build-config/make     Contains makefile fragments included by the main Makefile. build-config/scripts  Scripts used by the build process. demo                  A sample ONIE compliant installer and OS.
-See README.demo for details. docs                  What you are reading now. machine               Contains platform specific machine definition files.
-More on that below. patches               Patch sets applied to upstream projects, common to all platforms. rootconf              Files copied into the final sysroot image.
+build/images          The final binary images are placed here build-config          Builds are launched from this directory.
+The main Makefile is here build-config/conf     Contains configuration common to all platforms build-config/make     Contains makefile fragments included by the main Makefile build-config/scripts  Scripts used by the build process demo                  A sample ONIE compliant installer and OS.
+See README.demo for details docs                  What you are reading now installer             Files for building an ONIE update installer machine               Contains platform specific machine definition files.
+More on that below patches               Patch sets applied to upstream projects, common to all platforms rootconf              Files copied into the final sysroot image.
 The main ONIE discovery
                       and execution application lives here.
-More on that below. upstream              Local cache of upstream project tarballs.
+More on that below upstream              Local cache of upstream project tarballs
 ====================  =======